container-images/container-image-template-old/README.md

   * update it.
 It includes several commands what to update
  * `README.md` — global documentation for the whole service
   * what is it, how to build, how to use
+ * `tests/` — these tests should verify that the image works

 ### Image specific files and directories